zhullyb/monyhar/monyhar/docs/network_traffic_annotations.md

           cookies_store: "Safe Browsing cookie store"
           setting:
-            "Users can disable Safe Browsing by unchecking 'Protect you and " "your device from dangerous sites' in Chromium settings under " "Privacy.
+            "Users can disable Safe Browsing by unchecking 'Protect you and " "your device from dangerous sites' in Monyhar settings under " "Privacy.
 The feature is enabled by default." chrome_policy {
             SafeBrowsingEnabled {